Mikejonesab12/walkabout/readme.md

 Then in the next simulation step `rare_outcome` will be set as `True` and `volatility` will be incremented by 0.01.

-Be careful, if you unintentionally overwrite a parameter like 'steps', bizarre behaviors could occur.
+Be careful, if you unintentionally overwrite a parameter like `steps`, bizarre behaviors could occur.

 You can also dynamically create new parameters in a simulation step.
 However, you will be responsible for the defaults and checking if keys exist to avoid errors: